isomerpages/moe-haisingcatholic/_hsc-community/Students/SEXUALITY EDUCATION.md

 opt-out form.
 This form will be communicated to parents at the start of the year and is also available <a href="https://drive.google.com/file/d/1qHzGdo7c5ZEdjnhav3ofsDK7GuFhgzPI/view?usp=sharing" rel="noopener noreferrer nofollow" target="_blank">here</a>.&nbsp;The completed form is to be submitted by 20/02/2026.</p>
-<p>13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at 65827864for
+<p>13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at 65827864
-discussion or to seek clarification about the school’s Sexuality Education programme</p>
+for discussion or to seek clarification about the school’s Sexuality Education programme</p>